-Certified medical administrative assistants (CMAA) are in demand, and this program prepares you to undertake the vital duties of the front office, from scheduling appointments and billing insurance to handling records and correspondence.
+Certified Medical Administrative Assistants (CMAA’s) are in demand, and this program prepares you to undertake the vital duties of the front office, from scheduling appointments and billing insurance to handling records and correspondence.
 Learn to manage charts, oversee finances, interact with patients and act in accordance with HIPAA rules and guidelines.
 Play a key role in running a medical office.
-Online courses are part of the curriculum and are offered through Ed2Go (ed2go.com/tunxis).
 A 100-hour internship is part of the curriculum and allows students to gain real-world experience.
 A grade of 70 or higher is required in all courses for successful completion of program.
 Attendance requirements must also be met.
-The student is then eligible to take the national certification exam through the National Healthcareer Association.
+The student is then eligible to take the national certification exam through the National Health Career Association.

 Program Components Include